AdobeDocs/analytics-platform.en/help/components/exports/cja-data-feeds/aa-cja-column-reference.md

 The Domain dimension.
 Based on the visitor's Internet access point.

+Enable **[!UICONTROL Network lookup]** when [Configuring a datastream](https://experienceleague.adobe.com/en/docs/experience-platform/datastreams/configure).
+The XDM field is `xdm.environment.domain` if it is included in your schema.

 +++

 +++**`duplicated_from`**

 Only used in report suites containing hit copy VISTA rules.
 Indicates which report suite that the hit was copied from.

+{{cja-df-na}}

+This column does not apply because Customer Journey Analytics does not have a concept of VISTA rules.

 +++